sara-nl/hathi-client/README.md

 ============

 This repository contains client configuration for the SURFsara Hadoop cluster Hathi.
-At the moment it contains configuration for Hadoop 2.7.1 and Pig 0.16.0 and Spark 2.1.1.
+At the moment it contains configuration for Hadoop 2.7.2, Pig 0.16.0 and Spark 2.1.1.

 Prerequisites
 -------------
 This software is tested on Linux and OSX.
-On Linux you need to make sure that Git, Java 7 and the Kerberos client libraries are installed.
-On OSX these should already be installed.
+On Linux you need to make sure that Git, Java 7 and the Kerberos client libraries are installed. **On OSX these should already be installed.**

 Debian-based Linux (Debian, Ubuntu, Mint):